Touch of Death (Lucio Fulci film): Plot

-Parson's next victim is Alice Shogun, another crazed middle-aged woman who sings opera during sex.
+Parson's next victim is Alice Shogun, a middle-aged woman who sings opera during sex.
 The weary killer strangles her to death with one of her stockings.
-Placing the body in the front seat of his car, Parson drives away, only to get pulled over by a motorcycle policeman and gets a speeding ticket.
-But the policeman does not notice that the woman with Parson is dead.
+Placing the body in the front seat of his car, Parson drives away, only to get pulled over by a motorcycle policeman and get a speeding ticket.
+The policeman does not notice that the woman with Parson is dead.

 Taking Alice's jewelry with him, he tries pawning it only to discover it is all fake.
-He tries to meet a horse fixer at a local racing stables for a tip about putting a bet on a horse, but the person never shows up.
-When more TV announcements give further descriptions of the mysterious killer, Parson is forced to change his image again by dyeing his black hair brown and wearing horn-rimmed, tinted eyeglasses.
+He tries to meet a horse fixer at a racing stables for a tip about putting a bet on a horse, but the person never shows up.
+When more TV announcements give further descriptions of the killer, Parson is forced to change his image again by dyeing his black hair brown and wearing tinted eyeglasses.

-Sitting morosely at home, Parson responds to an unlikely invitation to "come on over" from Virginia, a similarly bored, lonely, wealthy, but far younger woman than his previous victims, when she dials his phone number by accident.
-However, the otherwise desirable Virginia has a large and unattractive blemish on her upper lip.
-Even though she seems eager for intimacy, Lester finds himself repulsed by her ugly scar.
-After Parson rings up another bad gambling debt to Randy, he decides to kill Virginia to steal whatever money and jewelry she has on her and flee the country.
+Sitting at home, Parson responds to an unlikely invitation to "come on over" from Virginia, a similarly bored, lonely, wealthy, but younger woman than his previous victims, when she dials his phone number by accident.
+Even though she seems eager for intimacy, Lester finds himself repulsed by a scar on her upper lip.
+After ringing up another gambling debt to Randy, Parson decides to kill Virginia to steal whatever money and jewelry she has on her and flee the country.

 The following evening, Parson meets Virginia in her apartment suite for dinner.
-When he is about to kill her, she shoots him in the chest after discovering the truth about him after seeing another TV broadcast of the latest description of the mysterious lady killer.
-Mortally wounded, Parson crawls away and ends up in the building garage where he converses with his other self, a shadow on the wall, and eventually dies as it converges with him.
+When he is about to kill her, she shoots him in the chest after seeing another broadcast of the latest description of the killer and recognizing Parson.
+Mortally wounded, Parson crawls away, ends up in a building garage, converses with his other self, a shadow on the wall, and dies as it converges with him.

 Production

 Pre-production

 By the second half of the 1980s, Italian cinema was finding it more difficult to get theatrical distribution.
-As films relead to home video did not need to be sent to the rating board for a theatrical screening certificate, some productions including Touch of Death saved money by releasing films direct-to-video.
+As films released to home video did not need to be sent to the rating board for a theatrical screening certificate, some productions including Touch of Death saved money by releasing films direct-to-video.
 The film was part of a series titled I maestri del thriller that was aimed directly at television and home video release.
 Producer Carlo Alberto Alfieri presented the project to Luciano Martino who rejected it, and later made a deal with August Caminito's Scena International.
 Caminito's company then contacted Distribuzione Alpha Cinematographica and Cine Duck and sold television rights to the series to Reteitalia.

 Cinematographer Silvano Tessicini got director Lucio Fulci involved in the series.
 Fulci had just returned from the Philippines after shooting Zombi 3 and was ill.
 Tessicini initially suggested Fulci to be part of the production as a supervisor, but Fulci submitted his own story, Touch of Death.